Summer Undergraduate Research Grants (Summer URG)

 - If you are an international student from a country with which the US does not have a tax treaty, then taxes will be taken from your grant.
 If not, tax liability on the money received is for each student to determine and handle.
 URG cannot offer tax advice; please consult a professional with your questions.

-Faculty play a crucial role in the undergraduate research experience.
+- Faculty play a crucial role in the undergraduate research experience.
 Students are able to make practical their classroom education, but they need a structured and supported environment.
 Having never constructed a research project on their own before, they need the supervision of faculty members to help discern an acheiveable scope for a project within the time they have.
 Talk through their ideas with them, and help them to craft a project that is both exciting and feasible.
 Point them towards the relevant literature connected to this study, and assist them in fashioning a successful methodology to learn what they seek.
-If you are familiar with grant proposal writing, work through drafts with them; if not, make sure they contact the URG Coordinator to set up a meeting.
+If you are familiar with grant proposal writing, work through drafts with them.
+In any event, make sure they contact the URG Coordinator at firstname.lastname@example.org to set up a meeting to review their proposal, so we can offer guidance from the grant's perspective..
 During the research period, make sure that you stay connected with the student to offer assistance if/when things go awry.
 The experiences students have doing undergraduate research can transform their lives, but it is not possible without the incredible work of dedicated faculty members.

 The Undergraduate Research Grants program is open to all undergraduates at Northwestern.
 Students cannot receive URG funds to participate in projects following graduation from Northwestern.